After Laughter: Release and promotion

 On April 19, 2017, the lead single, "Hard Times", was released along with a music video.
 On the same day, pre-orders of the album were made available, revealing the album title, cover art, track listing, and release date.
 A European headline tour was later announced via the band's official website, kicking off in Ireland on June 15.
 Riot Fest also announced that Paramore would be part of the festival's lineup in September.
 On May 3, the band released a second single from the album, titled "Told You So", along with a music video.
 On May 10, the album leaked online before its official release.
 On the day of the album's release, the band announced their third "Parahoy!" cruise, which took place from April 6 to April 10, 2018, sailing from Miami to Nassau, Bahamas.
-On May 17, the band "Hard Times" performed on Jimmy Kimmel Live!, Following this, on May 25, they performed "Told You So" on The Late Late Show.
+On May 17, the band performed "Hard Times" on Jimmy Kimmel Live!, Following this, on May 25, they performed "Told You So" on The Late Late Show.
 On August 29, 2017, the band released "Fake Happy" as the third single from the album, On February 5, 2018, a music video directed by Warren Fu for "Rose-Colored Boy" was released, which is also the album's fourth single.
 On June 26, 2018, a music video for "Caught in the Middle" was released, which also serves as the album's fifth and final single.